-Hale-Evans explains, “Consider the misére mutator: in misére chess, the loser is actually the winner, and the same holds for misere backgammon, miseére checkers, misere Cosmic Encounter, and so forth.
+Hale-Evans explains, “Consider the misére mutator: in misére chess, the loser is the winner, and the same holds for misère backgammon, misère checkers, misère Cosmic Encounter, and so forth.
 The mediocrity mutator states that the winner is the player with the most middling score.
-Other mutators allow for handicaps in the game, or extra players.”
+Other mutators allow for handicaps in the game or extra players.”

 With this in mind, I started to investigate which common board games I know of have mutators, and which do not.
-I compiled at list of board games I have played and experienced, and to some degree, each game has a mutator in them, and in theory, every board game listed is considered to be a potential GBG.
+I compiled a list of board games I have played and experienced, and to some degree, each game has a mutator in it, and, in theory, every board game listed is considered to be a potential GBG.

 And where is the spirituality in that?

-Think for second between consumer and professional and the concept of “books in a library.”
+Think for a second between consumer and professional and the concept of “books in a library.”
 Does a collection retain itself to actual knowledge that can be measured?
 Reiner Knizia has created over 600 board games.
 I doubt that he keeps every single game he has made in his house.
 If he does, he has at least 800 games in his collection (that 200 extra is a guess).
-I never met anyone who has 800 plus board games in a single house.
-By using logic, if there is 365 days in a year, obviously, Knizia could play a new game everyday for more than two years, but he's too busy spending time designing games for profit.
+I never met anyone who has 800-plus board games in a single house.
+By using logic, if there are 365 days in a year Knizia could play a new game every day for more than two years, but he's too busy spending time designing games for profit.
 Knizia does not have enough time to leisurely play games in his collection.
 So what’s the point of owning that many games?

-Raph Koster, who actually argues that “games will replace books,”is a fool.
-His own hoarding collection of games is meant to show his social status and his pretentiousness.
+Raph Koster, who argues that “games will replace books,”3 is a fool.
+His hoarding collection of games is meant to show his social status and his pretentiousness.
 This man never published a board game and assumes learning everything about a subject automatically means one is an expert in that field.

-Meanwhile, Koster is advocating a cyber state of a synthetic left dystopia and an American approved dependent liberal communism along with cuckolded feminism.
-This is only a reflection of a weak man who revolves his life around consumer culture.
+Meanwhile, Koster is advocating a cyber state of a synthetic left dystopia and an American-approved dependent liberal communism along with cuckolded feminism.4 This is only a reflection of a weak man who revolves his life around consumer culture.
 I'm surprised no one has ever called these people out as dim hoarders.

 Nothing is learned from this behavior.
-It's sad that these same consumers attend game conventions, sit in lecture halls about designing games, while none of these consumers ever publish a game.
+Sadly, these same consumers attend game conventions and sit in lecture halls about designing games, while none of these consumers ever publish a game.
 It's like an endless echo chamber of "play more games to understand game design and philosophy,” which is a false lead.
 It’s consumerism in disguise.

-Dr. Lewis Pulsipher once said that people use to have "favorite" games.
-This common knowledge disintegrate in the past decade because of the normalization of board gaming, the rise of the adult-baby lifestyle, and the inflation of board games made for them.
+Dr. Lewis Pulsipher once said that people used to have "favorite" games.
+This common knowledge has disintegrated in the past decade because of the normalization of board gaming, the rise of the adult-baby lifestyle, and the inflation of board games made for them.
 People feel there is an endless sea of games and that “the next big game” is waiting to be discovered.
 The problem is that every possible “game” has been made.

-And as Pulsipher noted, people use to have “favorites” where they use to play only one game.
+And as Pulsipher noted, people used to have “favorites” where they used to play only one game.
 But this “discrimination” now means you are some kind of insensitive bigot or racist against “safe spaces.”
-There are also some so-called board game stores that advocate an egalitarian mode of thinking where "we all want to play the same game.”
-These redundant games seem to be Splendor, Azul, Castle of Burgundy, and other fads based upon gender-neutral economics.
+Some so-called board game stores advocate an egalitarian mode of thinking where "we all want to play the same game.”
+These redundant games seem to be Splendor, Azul, Castle of Burgundy, and other fads based on gender-neutral economics.
 These stores often sell other products, like food or Magic: The Gathering cards, and attract the worse type of queers ever.
 At that boiling point from witnessing how fucking stupid everyone is in that market, I disassociate with the scene completely.

 Is it full of normies?
 Or is it full of queers?
-It’s like the worse aspects of both, and I’m not even being ironic.
+It’s like the worst aspects of both, and I’m not even being ironic.

-Again, I use to play all my board games on the floor.
+Again, I used to play all my board games on the floor.
 So how can they be “tabletop” if I play on the floor?
-This poor definition also has to include war games, card games, dexterity games, and everything else which “tabletop gamers" could all enjoy.
+This poor definition also has to include war games, card games, dexterity games, and everything else that “tabletop gamers" could all enjoy.
 The truth is that wargamers don't get card games, card gamers don't get Eurogames, and Euro gamers don't understand why people play Monopoly on a competitive level for $10,000.
-The semantics is rooted in egalitarianism and social control, like “mental health” dubbed those who resist liberalism.
+The semantics are rooted in egalitarianism and social control, like “mental health” dubbed by those who resist liberalism.

 Those who have an actual passion for board games and game design are more lonelier than you think.
 No one wants to play Cosmic Encounter with me because nobody in my area knows what it is.